JanHerca/urantiapedia/output/wikijs/en/article/A_Letter_to_Astronomers_and_Astrophysicists.md

 >
 > Note: The masses in the article are given in solar masses, which is commonly expressed with the symbol $M^\odot$.

-The documents of 1955 called these spheres by different names, and describing the process of formation of some suns, they claim:
+The papers of 1955 called these spheres by different names, and describing the process of formation of some suns, they claim:

 > When less than _one tenth the size of your sun_, these fiery spheres rapidly contract, condense, and cool. . . . <a id="a188_115"></a>[UB 41:3.4](/en/The_Urantia_Book/41#p3_4)